strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

    1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-cert-generation annotation, meaning all the component certificates have been signed by the latest Cluster CA certificate.

 ZooKeeperReconciler and KafkaReconciler classes:
-1. Generate the certificates they will present to clients and store them in the Kubernetes Secrets listed above, with the cluster-ca-cert-generation (and clients-ca-cert-generation for Kafka) annotation set to the current value passed in with the Cluster CA (and Clients CA).
+1. Generate the certificates the Kafka and ZooKeeper nodes will present to clients (other ZK/Kafka nodes, the Cluster Operator, Kafka producer and consumers etc) and store them in the Kubernetes Secrets listed above, with the cluster-ca-cert-generation (and clients-ca-cert-generation for Kafka) annotation set to the current value passed in with the Cluster CA (and Clients CA).
 2. Create/update the StrimziPodSet used for the nodes in the cluster and add the following annotations:
    1. cluster-ca-cert-generation set to the current values passed in with the Cluster CA.
    2. cluster-ca-key-generation set to the current values passed in with the Cluster CA.